openrails/openrails/CONTRIBUTING.md

 Code style (placement of braces, etc.) is expected to follow the default Visual Studio rules; the [C# Coding Conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) provides a good basis for many aspects of this.

+### Architecture requirements

-Code should be well structured, with small methods performing a single key task (indicated by their name), and larger complex operations formed through calls to such methods.
+Code should be well structured, with small methods performing a single key task (indicated by their name), and larger complex operations formed through calls to multiple smaller methods.

+Code architecture, especially for new features, should be consistent with the [Open Rails Architecture](ARCHITECTURE.md).

 ### Physics requirements